AntonZiminSaritasa/buzzkill-search/prompts.md

 1. The app takes over 1 minute to find files in a large directory.
 I want the search to take 1 second.

 1. The Change Directory button stopped working.
 It does not show the Select Directory popup anymore.

+1. Why does it open the system dialog?
+Firstly it should show the list of recent directories.